Mabelle Biggart

 Mabelle Biggart (February 22, 1861 – ?) was an American educator, dramatic reader, preacher, and writer.
-In 1890, Biggart was in charge of the department of elocution at the Chautauqua assembly of Glen Park, Colorado, and that she was giving exercises illustrating the Delsarte System.
-Around the same time, she had been instrumental in starting the Polytechnic Institute and Woman's Athletic Club of Denver, intended to aid women to gain health, strength, and beauty.
-She had also assumed charge of a "Polytechnic Department" in the Denver NewsLetter, devoting the space to physical culture, science, and literature.
-She wrote articles for various publications including, "A Woman that is a Woman", "List to the Voice!", "Newfoundland", "Where is the New Woman?", "Dr. Grenfell's Labrador Mission", and "On the Painted Desert".
+She was instrumental in starting the Polytechnic Institute and Woman's Athletic Club of Denver, intended to help women to gain health, strength, and beauty.
+She gave exercises illustrating the Delsarte System, and took part in a number of Chautauqua engagements.
+Biggart was in charge of a "Polytechnic Department" in the Denver NewsLetter, devoting the space to physical culture, science, and literature.
+She also wrote articles for various other publications.

 Early life and education

 Mabelle Biggart was born in New York City, February 22, 1861.
 She was of Scottish and English ancestry, descending from a long line of teachers, authors, and collegians.
 Her great-grandmother on her father's side was named Porter, and was a sister of Commodore Porter, of American Revolutionary War time, and a cousin of Jane Porter, the author of "Scottish Chiefs."
 Her great-grandfather married into the clan of McKies.
 Thomas Carlyle and Jane Welsh Carlyle were closely related.
 Her grandfather on her mother's side was Sir Richard Bond, of London, England.
 Her father was born in Glasgow, Scotland, and her mother was a native of New York City.
 Her parents died when she was only a child.

 Biggart took a preparatory college course in the State Normal School in Fredonia, New York, and an oratorical and literary course in Philadelphia.
 Her professional education was mainly in Philadelphia and New York, though she was a constant student of dramatic elocution and of languages.